I’ve lost track of how many times I’ve written and rewritten this post because, frankly, there’s no simple way to answer this question.

-The Torment of Reform
+The Torment of the Reformer

 I’m not sure why that concept — the enraged man demanding obedience by threat of eternal damnation — has remained so pervasive in Christian culture.
 The gospels themselves seem to explicitly challenge that image of God, and honestly, it seems more akin to a devil.
 In any case, I regrettably played the part.

-I had never felt so helpless.
 I knew that reform was required — but if that process extended the same warped ideals of power and control, then how could I succeed?
-I could not accept them, and I hated who I became when I challenged them.
-I was trapped, frustrated, and panicked.
+I could not accept them, but I hated who I became when I challenged them.
+I felt trapped, frustrated, and panicked.

 I felt like I couldn’t breathe — but then, of course, I realized something obvious.
 I had been breathing the whole time.
-So, I kept breathing.
-I took one deep breath after another, and eventually, I was able to step back and discover a space that I never knew existed.
+So, I resolved to keep breathing.
+I took one deep breath after another, and eventually, I felt a subtle peace and clarity.
+I was able to step back from myself and discover a space that I never knew existed.

 I had been so ingrained in my battle that I failed to see its simplest resolution: I didn’t have to deal with any of this, at all.

 Watching my own behavior from afar, I was forced to ask: what purpose does that man serve?
 How is this obsession helping him, or helping anyone?
 I had no answer.
-So, I left him behind.
 Perhaps he was never even a part of me; perhaps he was someone else.
+In any case, I resolved to leave him behind.
 Finally, I was free of myself.

-For the first time, I had let go all I had known of God and religion, of what must be and what must not.
+For the first time, I had let go of all I had known of God and religion, of what must be and what must not.
 After years of struggle, I had stopped looking and found faith.